WISDEM/WOMBAT/library/default/README.md

 ### Offshore

-The **default library** provides a consistent set of cost and performance inputs for offshore wind energy systems, standardized to **2024 USD**.
+The **default library** provides a consistent set of cost and performance inputs for offshore wind energy systems, standardized to 2024 USD.
 This library supports reproducible analyses in the *Cost of Wind Energy Review (COWER): 2025 Edition*, including both fixed-bottom and floating offshore wind cases.